k-mc-k/WordPress_Install/README.md

 http://youripaddress/wordpress
 ```

-If you are unsure of your IP address:
+If you are unsure of your IP address, type:

 ```
 ifconfig